Path Development Network with Finite-dimensional Lie Group Representation: Numerical experiments

-Next we investigate the performance of the development network on irregular time series.
+Next we investigate the performance of the development network on \emph{irregular} time series in terms of accuracy, robustness and training stability.
 We consider the Character Trajectories from the UEA time series classification archive (\cite{bagnall2018uea}).
 This dataset consists of Latin alphabet characters written in a single stroke with their 2-dimensional positions and pen tip force.
 There are 2858 time series with a constant length of 182 and 20 unique characters to classify.
-Following the approach in \cite{kidger2020neural}, we randomly drop 30\%, 50\%, or 70\% of the data in the same way for every model and every repeat, which results in irregular sampled time series. \paragraph{State-of-the-art accuracy.} Similar to Speech Commands dataset, the development layer itself outperforms the signature layer, whilst it still underperforms NCDE and LSTM in terms of test accuracy.
-However, the proposed hybrid model (LSTM+DEV) with special orthogonal group achieves the state-of-the-art accuracy, with around 0.6-0.7\% and 0-1.1\% performance gain in comparison to the best NCDE and CKCNN models, respectively. \paragraph{Robustness to dropping data.} \cref{CT_tab} demonstrates that, as observed for other continuous time series models, the accuracy of DEV and LSTM+DEV remains similar across different drop rates, thus exhibiting robustness against data dropping and irregular sampling of time series.
-LSTM achieves competitive accuracy around 94\% when dropping rate is relatively low, with a drastic performance decrease (6\%) for the high drop rate (70\%).
-However, adding the development layer, especially the one with special orthogonal group, significantly improves the robustness of LSTM to high drop rate.
+Following the approach in \cite{kidger2020neural}, we randomly drop 30\%, 50\%, or 70\% of the data in the same way for every model and every repeat, which results in irregular sampled time series.
+In addition, we validate the robustness of model to timescale change following \cite{gu2020hippo}. \paragraph{State-of-the-art accuracy.} Similar to Speech Commands dataset, the development layer itself outperforms the signature layer, although still underperforms NCDE and LSTM in terms of test accuracy.
+However, the proposed hybrid model (LSTM+DEV) with special orthogonal group achieves the state-of-the-art accuracy, with around 0.6-0.7\% and 0-1.1\% performance gain in comparison to the best NCDE and CKCNN models, respectively.

-\paragraph{Improvement of training LSTMs by Development Layer (LSTM+DEV).} Apart from model robustness, the additional development layer improves the LSTM in terms of (1), training stability and convergence; and (2), less need for hyper-parameter tuning.
-This has led to better model performance with faster training.